wangsen99/CSFwinformer/README.md

 # CSFwinformer: Cross-Space-Frequency Window Transformer for Mirror Detection

-This repo is the official implementation of CSFwinformer: Cross-Space-Frequency Window Transformer for Mirror Detection (IEEE TIP 2024).
+This repo is the official implementation of ["CSFwinformer: Cross-Space-Frequency Window Transformer for Mirror Detection (IEEE TIP 2024)"](https://ieeexplore.ieee.org/abstract/document/10462920).

 ## Installation